The Hidden Cost of CPQ for VARs and MSPs: Why Manual Work Still Creeps Back In

 Renewal and end-of-life (EoX) management

 For MSPs managing hundreds of maintenance and licensing renewals, missing an end-of-life notification can jeopardize client relationships.
-Few CPQs provide proactive renewal management with EoX tracking, so teams keep parallel renewal spreadsheets and reminders to avoid gaps.
+Few CPQs offer proactive renewal management with EoX tracking, so teams maintain parallel renewal spreadsheets and reminders to prevent gaps.

 Blended CapEx and OpEx quoting

 Channel deals often mix hardware purchases, one-time services, and recurring managed services.
-Many CPQs cannot handle this mix natively, forcing finance teams to split invoices manually and adjust tax treatments line by line.
+Many CPQs cannot handle this mix natively.
+Hence, finance teams have to split invoices manually and adjust tax treatments line by line.

 5. Workflow and Usability Gaps